 - Impact of Ego: The degree to which my ego and stubbornness and my need to ‘be right’ get in the way of me learning more from others, and empowering others to help me

-- Communication: That I’m not a good self-promoter and this means most people don’t really know what I do, or how they can get involved, and this in turn limits the ability of the organisations I lead to achieve their missions
+- Communication: That I’m not a good self-promoter and this means most people don’t really know what I do, or how they can get involved, and this, in turn, limits the ability of the organisation I lead to achieving our mission.

 - Inner Self & Mindset: I thought I had a strong mindset, was learning a lot and had done lots of inner work, but I have discovered that I have lots of work to do!
 I need to better uncover my unconscious biases that shape the actions I take each day and develop a more powerful mindset of abundance!